isomerpages/moe-nanhuahigh/_about-us/Principal's Message 校长献词.md

 from what our schooling experiences prepared us for.
 I am heartened that our staff in Nan Hua shares this heartbeat.
-We must therefore deepen the strong foundations for bicultural learning that Nan Hua has laid over the years and empower our Nanhuarians to grow holistically as learners of learning, beyond merely students of subjects.
+We must therefore deepen the strong foundations for bicultural learning that Nan Hua has laid over the years and empower our Nanhuarians to grow holistically as learners of learning for life, beyond merely students of subjects.
 </p>
 <p>I am excited to share our new Nan Hua vision, for us to grow as a community